 Implementation quality varies significantly by Microsoft partner.
 Unlike NetSuite's Alliance Partner model, Dynamics 365 BC implementations are delivered by a fragmented partner network with no standardized methodology.
 Due diligence on your implementation partner matters as much as due diligence on the software.

-If your company is a Microsoft shop, Dynamics 365 BC deserves a real evaluation.
+In plain terms: If your company is a Microsoft shop, Dynamics 365 BC deserves a real evaluation.
 If your company is platform-agnostic and cost reduction is the primary driver, the TCO math usually does not favor it over Odoo.

 Who it is actually for: Manufacturers and distributors with complex bill-of-materials requirements, multi-level production routing, and teams that already include SAP-certified finance or operations staff.
 SAP Business One is not a cost-reduction choice.
 It is a capability choice for operations that need it.